-- (a) All Gaming Activities conducted under this Compact shall, at a minimum, comply (i) with a Gaming Ordinance duly adopted by the Tribe and approved in accordance with IGRA, (ii) with all rules, regulations, procedures, specifications, and standards duly adopted by the NIGC and the Tribal Gaming Agency, and (iii) the provisions of this Compact. - (b) The Tribal Gaming Agency shall transmit a copy of the Tribal Gaming Ordinance, and all of its rules, regulations, procedures, specifications, or standards applicable to the Gaming Activities, to the California Gambling Control Commission within twenty (20) days following execution of this Compact, or within twenty (20) days following their adoption or amendment. - (c) The Tribe and the Tribal Gaming Agency shall make available a copy of the following documents to any member of the public upon request: NIGC minimum internal control standards, the Tribal Gaming Ordinance, this Compact, the rules of each class III game operated by the Tribe, the tort ordinance specified in section 12.5, subdivision (b), and the regulations promulgated by the Tribal Gaming Agency concerning patron disputes.
+- (a) All Gaming Activities conducted under this Compact shall, at a minimum, comply (i) with a Gaming Ordinance duly adopted by the Tribe and approved in accordance with IGRA, (ii) with all rules, regulations, procedures, specifications, and standards duly adopted by the NIGC and the Tribal Gaming Agency, and (iii) the provisions of this Compact. - (b) The Tribal Gaming Agency shall transmit a copy of the Tribal Gaming Ordinance, and all of its rules, regulations, procedures, specifications, or standards applicable to the Gaming Activities, to the California Gambling Control Commission within twenty (20) days following execution of this Compact, or within twenty (20) days following their adoption or amendment. - (c) The Tribe and the Tribal Gaming Agency shall make available a copy of the following documents to any member of the public upon request: NIGC minimum internal control standards, the Tribal Gaming Ordinance, this Compact, the rules of each Class III game operated by the Tribe, and the regulations promulgated by the Tribal Gaming Agency concerning patron disputes.

 Sec.
 6.2.
-Tribal Ownership of Gaming Operation.
+Tribal Ownership, Management, and Control of Gaming Operation.